๐Ÿค Texas History

 Haden Edwards

-• Received a grant in East Texas (1825) but faced immediate conflict with existing settlers who held prior Spanish and Mexican land titles
+• Received a grant in East Texas (1825) but immediately ran into conflict with existing settlers who held prior Spanish and Mexican land titles.

-• Led the Fredonian Rebellion (1826)—declared an independent "Republic of Fredonia" in Nacogdoches, the first armed Anglo revolt against Mexico
+• Led the Fredonian Rebellion (1826), declaring an independent "Republic of Fredonia" in Nacogdoches.
+This was the first armed Anglo revolt against Mexican authority.

-• Rebellion failed quickly when other empresarios (including Austin) refused to support it and Mexican troops restored order—showing that most colonists weren't ready for revolution yet
+• The rebellion failed quickly when other empresarios (including Austin) refused to support it and Mexican troops restored order.
+Most colonists simply weren't ready for revolution yet, and Edwards had little broader support.

 Green DeWitt

-• Established colony near present-day Gonzales (1825), bringing over 400 families to Central Texas
+• Established a colony near present-day Gonzales (1825), bringing over 400 families to Central Texas.

-• Faced constant land disputes with Martín de León's colony over overlapping boundaries—a common problem when Mexican officials issued conflicting grants
+• Faced constant land disputes with Martรญn de Leรณn's colony over overlapping boundaries.
+This was a common problem when Mexican officials issued conflicting grants.

-• Gonzales became symbolically important: the "Come and Take It" cannon incident occurred there in 1835, launching the Texas Revolution
+• Gonzales became symbolically important: the "Come and Take It" cannon incident occurred there in October 1835, widely considered the opening conflict of the Texas Revolution.

 Tejano Colonization: The Mexican Empresario Experience